 My mom has always made delicious treats.
 Our family definitely comes together over meals, and we all look forward to her yummy pies, breads, and cookies.
 I've learned from her that baking can be a great way to relax and be a bit creative.
 I'm always experimenting with new recipes and often share the output with friends, colleagues, and I have even been known to bring students treats throughout the semester.

 I love to travel, visiting and learning from new cultures, meeting new people, enjoying various cuisines, and experiencing new places.
 I have long been interested in art and architecture and have taken several trips with art and language clubs.
 It's always incredible to see famous works in person!
-I've been lucky enough to visit several places within the USA as well as Canada, Mexico, Costa Rica, St. Thomas, St. Lucia, Spain, France, Italy and Greece.
+I've been lucky enough to visit several places within the USA as well as Canada, Mexico, Costa Rica, St. Thomas, St. Lucia, Spain, France, Italy, Greece, Germany, the Netherlands, and Hungary.
 I only hope that this list continues to grow and am thankful that because of mathematics, I have gotten to see several places I might not have seen otherwise.

 One of my favorite summer activities is hiking.
-Living in Fort Collins for the past 7 years has provided easy access to beautiful trails in the Colorado Rockies.
+While in graduate school, I lived in Colorado which provided easy access to beautiful trails in the Colorado Rockies.
 In 2009, on a casual hike to Horsetooth Rock--our most frequent hiking destination--my then boyfriend of several years set up the camera to take a picture of us, ran over to me, got down on one knee, and proposed!
-Hiking will forever be a favorite.
+We still "hike" in Minnesota, but it is not quite the same.